Vullnetari: Vulnetari in western Macedonia

 Vulnetari were also set up in western Vardar Macedonia.
 Five or six companies of between 1,200 and 1,500 vulnetari were set up in Debar.

 Around Struga there were two companies of 800 Vulnetari commanded by Bekir aga and Tefik Vlasi.
 One company of 400 Vulnetari in Rostuša was led by Ali Maliči.
 The commander of the Kičevo Vulnetari was Mefail, while the commander of the Gostivar Vulnetari was Xhem Hasa.

 Aftermath

-Sali Rama, Žuk Adžija, and several outlaws under their command were arrested and sentenced to prison after World War II.
-Avdilj Dura surrendered in January 1945 together with about 100 outlaws under his command.
+Sali Rama, Zhukë Haxhija, and several outlaws under their command were arrested and sentenced to prison after World War II.
+Avdyl Dura surrendered in January 1945 together with about 100 outlaws under his command.
 Bislim Bajgora was killed in 1947.

-In 2010, the Macedonian Albanians political party New Democracy proposed for a monument of Xhem Hasa to be built in Gostivar.
+In 2010, the Macedonian Albanians political party New Democracy proposed for a monument of Xhemë Hasa to be built in Gostivar.
 A monument of Hasa has already been built in his birthplace, village Simnica, in 2006.